chetanaya/YouTubeSenseAI/README.md

 *   **Comment Display:** View comments grouped by video.
 *   **Word Clouds:** Generate word clouds from comments for each video to visualize frequent terms.
 *   **AI Sentiment Analysis:**
-    *   Analyze the sentiment (positive, negative, neutral) and score of individual comments using an LLM (e.g., GPT-4o Mini).
+    *   Analyze the sentiment (positive, negative, neutral) and score of individual comments using an LLM (default: `gpt-4o-mini`).
     *   Visualize overall sentiment distribution (pie chart) and score distribution (histogram).
     *   Identify and display key positive and negative phrases using AI.
     *   Visualize key phrases with a heatmap.